With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreChildren Youth And Family Services is a mental health clinic in Barre, Vermont, located at 579 South Barre Road, 5641.
 Children Youth And Family Services offers outpatient treatment.
-Children Youth And Family Services provides group therapy, couples/family therapy and trauma therapy to children / adolescents.
+Children Youth And Family Services provides psychotropic medication, activity therapy and individual psychotherapy to children / adolescents.
 Children Youth And Family Services also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Children Youth And Family Services include case management, family psychoeducation and education services.
+Some other services provided by Children Youth And Family Services include education services, family psychoeducation and therapeutic foster care.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.